Blues on Highway 401

 Are the oldest songs from these

-I would give away my radio
+I'd rather give away my radio

-Give away my stereo phones
+My stereo phones

 To spend one night together